Having tested, erred, retested, erred again and so on, I was finally happy with how the homemade japanning came out, so did several restores.

 Allow the finish to dry overnight.

 Bake at 250-300F for two to three hours.
 Indirect heat is best, such as an oven.
 When using the grill, I did get some bubbling where part of the plane was directly above a burner.
 The areas around the lettering were much more susceptible to this.
 To avoid that issue, I used the side burner(s) and place the plane body in the center of the grate so that it wasn’t directly over the heat source.
 Also, baking for longer &/or at higher temps may result in an even harder and shinier finish.
 If you want to do higher temps, go progressive, i.e. two hours at 250, two at 350, one at 450.
-Starting at too high of temps may cause bubbling.
+Starting at too high of temps may cause bubbling or warp the plane casting.

 After allowing the plane to cool, scuff the finish with sandpaper.
 220 grit seemed to work best.